Alogani/shellcmd/README.md

 - As concise as a shell: Focused to be as one liner as possible even for complex commands and to avoid repetition
 - Focused to return as much as possible high level objects instead of raw data (eg : sh.ls(path) -> seq[Path])
 - Self documenting: Goal is to make you know how to use any command only by looking at its definition.
 But a basic knowledge of the commands and especially their names is required (eg: ls, cat, etc.)
-- Generalist: Goal is to cover as many terminal tools as possible (As a default export if their are shipped very common, or needing an import if their need to be installed or are less common), and to cover 90% of uses cases of those tools (all uses cases coverage is not possible nor wanted, if your case is too specific, use [asyncproc](https://github.com/Alogani/asyncproc))
+- Generalist: Goal is to cover as many terminal tools as possible (As a default export if their are shipped very common, or needing an import if their need to be installed or are less common), and to cover 90% of uses cases of those tools (all uses cases coverage is not possible nor wanted)
-- Easy to extend: thanks to the use of the powerful library [asyncproc](https://github.com/Alogani/asyncproc) and its flexible streams manipulation [asyncio](https://github.com/Alogani/asyncio)
+- Easy to extend: thanks to the use of the powerful library [asyncproc](https://github.com/Alogani/asyncproc) and its flexible streams manipulation [asyncio](https://github.com/Alogani/asyncio) to respond to specific use cases

 ## Getting started